AnushaJoshi92/Pancreatic-Cancer-Detection/README.md

 Model Conclusions:
 1. Normalized the data
 2. Compared the accuracy of models between: Simple Logistic Regression, SVM and Decision Tree classifier and found that simple logistic regression works best here.
-Comparison made using K-fold cross validation data.
+Comparison made using K-fold cross validation method.
 3. Final accuracy of the model: 82.2%
 4. AUC-ROC score: 77.8